 Drs Reg and Catherine Hamlin met and married when they were both medical officers at Crown Street Women's Hospital in Sydney Australia.

 Their adventurous spirit inspired them to accept a three-year contract with the Ethiopian Government to work as obstetrician-gynaecologists and set up a midwifery school in Addis Ababa.

 On the evening of their arrival in Ethiopia, a fellow gynaecologist told them, "The fistula patients will break your hearts."
 The Hamlins had never seen an obstetric fistula case before and there was little or no treatment available in Ethiopia.

 Initially working from the Princess Tsehai Memorial Hospital in Addis Ababa, Catherine and Reg refined the surgical technique to close obstetric fistula injuries, while continuing to treat a broad range of obstetric cases.
 Within the first three years, Reg and Catherine had operated on 300 fistula patients.
 As news of a cure spread, many more patients came seeking treatment.

-The world's first fistula hospital
+The world's first modern-day fistula hospital

 To cater for the demand Catherine and Reg began fundraising and officially opened the Addis Ababa Fistula Hospital in 1975.

 Due to a lack of transportation infrastructure and difficult geography, many patients cannot access the capital for treatment at the Addis Ababa Fistula Hospital.
 For some patients even the cost of a bus fare to Addis is just not possible for their family.

 For this reason, in 2003, Hamlin Fistula Ethiopia began an ambitious plan to build five regional Hamlin Fistula Hospitals.